ejpsoil/soildata-assimilation-guidance/docs/utils/localtunnel.md

 This recipe describes an approach to temporarily host a local webservice as an online service.
 A utility opens a tunnel to a service provicer, the service provider routes all traffic for a specific domain via the tunnel to your machine.
 The tunnel stops if you quit the utility (ctrl-c).

+This technology is for example relevant if you want to test a local service with the [INSPIRE validator](https://inspire.ec.europa.eu/validator/home) (which requires a service to be online).

 Various (free) service providers exist offering this service:

 - [localtunnel](https://theboroer.github.io/localtunnel-www/) requires nodejs